AdamSpannbauer/python_video_stab/README.md

 [![Last Commit](https://img.shields.io/github/last-commit/AdamSpannbauer/python_video_stab.svg)](https://github.com/AdamSpannbauer/python_video_stab/commits/master)
 [![Downloads](https://pepy.tech/badge/vidstab)](https://pepy.tech/project/vidstab)

  Python video stabilization using OpenCV.
+Full [searchable documentation here](https://adamspannbauer.github.io/python_video_stab).

  This module contains a single class (`VidStab`) used for video stabilization.
 This class is based on the work presented by Nghia Ho in [SIMPLE VIDEO STABILIZATION USING OPENCV](http://nghiaho.com/?p=2093).
 The foundation code was found in a comment on Nghia Ho's post by the commenter with username koala.